Webull vs TD Ameritrade 2026: Which Broker Actually Wins?

 FAQ: Webull vs TD Ameritrade 2026

 Is TD Ameritrade still around in 2026?
 Technically, no — TD Ameritrade as a standalone broker completed its merger with Charles Schwab in 2024.
 The brand is retired for account purposes.
-But thinkorswim, TD Ameritrade's flagship trading platform, continues to operate fully under Schwab, and most former TD Ameritrade accounts are now Schwab accounts.
+But thinkorswim, TD Ameritrade's flagship trading platform, continues operating fully under Schwab, and most former accounts are now Schwab accounts.

 Which is better for beginners — Webull or TD Ameritrade?
-TD Ameritrade (Schwab) wins for beginners, and it's genuinely not close.
-Their educational content, guided learning paths, and 24/7 phone support give new investors a far better foundation than Webull's more sink-or-swim, self-directed environment.
-If you're brand new to investing, the choice here is obvious.
+TD Ameritrade (Schwab) wins, and it's not close.
+Their educational content, guided learning paths, and 24/7 phone support give new investors a far better foundation.
+If you're brand new to investing, the choice is pretty obvious.

 Does Webull charge for options trading in 2026?
 Nope — $0 per options contract, which is one of Webull's strongest selling points.
 TD Ameritrade charges $0.65 per contract.
-For high-volume options traders running 50–100+ contracts a week, that difference compounds into thousands of dollars annually.
+For high-volume options traders running 50–100+ contracts weekly, that difference compounds into thousands of dollars annually.

 Is Webull safe to use given its Chinese ownership?
 Webull is regulated by FINRA and the SEC, and accounts are SIPC-insured up to $500,000 — same as any other regulated US broker.
-The Chinese ownership has been a talking point in political and regulatory circles for a few years now, but as of 2026, no action has restricted its operations.
-Honestly, I think the fear is somewhat overblown for average retail investors, but it's a legitimate personal risk tolerance question rather than an objective safety issue.
+The Chinese ownership has been a talking point in regulatory circles, but as of 2026, no action has restricted operations.
+The fear is somewhat overblown for average retail investors, though it's a legitimate personal risk tolerance question.

 Can I trade crypto on TD Ameritrade in 2026?
-No — not directly, and this is one of those gaps that's starting to feel embarrassing for Schwab.
-Webull offers crypto trading natively in-app, making it the obvious winner for investors who want stocks and crypto living in the same place without maintaining two separate accounts.
+No — not directly, and this gap is starting to feel like a real miss for Schwab.
+Webull offers crypto natively in-app, making it the obvious winner for investors wanting stocks and crypto in one place without maintaining separate accounts.

 Which platform has better charting tools?
-Depends entirely on where you trade.
-For mobile charting, Webull wins without much contest.
+Depends on where you trade.
+For mobile charting, Webull wins without much competition.
 For desktop charting depth — custom indicators, backtesting, thinkScript, advanced options analytics — thinkorswim is in a completely different league.
 Pick your battlefield and the answer becomes obvious.